 Russian teen ‘flees US adopters back to grandmother’

-A Russian-born youth has run away from his adoptive parents in the United States and returned to his grandmother in Russia, state television said Tuesday, adding fuel to a furious row with Washington over adoption.
+A Russian-born youth has run away from his adoptive parents in the United States and returned to his grandmother in provincial Russia, state television said Tuesday, adding fuel to a furious row with Washington over adoption.

 State television made huge play of the story on its main bulletins, after the Russian parliament in December passed a controversial bill banning adoptions by US parents.

-Alexander Abnosov, 18, also known as Joshua Salotti, told state broadcasters that a family in Pennsylvania adopted him at 12 but threw him out at 18 and he lived rough before flying back to Russia to live with his grandmother in the provincial town of Cheboksary.
+Alexander Abnosov, 18, also known as Joshua Salotti, told state broadcasters that a family in Pennsylvania adopted him at 12 but threw him out at 18 and he lived rough before flying back to Russia and going to live with his grandmother in the provincial town of Cheboksary.

 Russia has been outraged by the deaths of some children adopted by US citizens in recent years.
 Earlier this month, Moscow expressed concern over a high-profile decision by US officials not to prosecute the Texas parents of an adopted Russian boy after his death was deemed accidental.